 Bottom watering is better for a Calathea, but it does take some patience.
 Top-down watering can work, but you’ll need to apply enough water that it will likely overflow any saucers.

 If top-down watering is the only option, pour the water in around the base of the stems and keep splashes off the foliage.
 Soak the entire soil by moving around the pot evenly.

 Bottom watering is as simple as placing the pot in a bucket or container that’s bigger than it.
 Fill the container with water until it reaches 3/4ths of the pot’s height.
-Let the plant soak until the top of the soil is damp to the touch, then let it drain in a sink or tub until it stops dripping.
+Let the plant soak until the top of the soil is damp, then drain in a sink or tub until it stops dripping.

 How Much Water to Add

-Smaller Calatheas in 3 to 4 inch pots likely only need 8 ounces or so to saturate their soil.
+Smaller Calatheas in 3 to 4-inch pots likely only need 8 ounces to saturate their soil.